nyxxior/EventHub_SummerProject/README.md

 ## Author's Note

-This project was built for a university web development course assignment and is intentionally kept simple so every part can be explained during a viva.
+This project was built for a university web development course assignment.